-In September 2020, I applied for the state judicial position for the Sixth Judicial District (Knox County) Circuit Court Judge, Division I. After appearing before Tennessee's Trial Court Vacancy Commission, my name was not forwarded to the Governor for his consideration and appointment to this position.
+In September 2020, I applied for the state judicial position for the Sixth Judicial District (Knox County) Circuit Court Judge, Division I. I did not receive the appointment.

 In March 2021, I applied for the federal judicial position of United States Magistrate Judge for the Federal District Court in the Eastern District of Tennessee at Knoxville.
 I did not receive the appointment.